gsxin/opengl-emulation/README.md

-# opengl-emulation
+# opengl-software-emulation
-This script enables latest(v4.6) opengl emulation for windows and linux.
+This script enables latest(v4.6) opengl software emulation for windows and linux.

 This script runs by using the software rendering by mesa on systems which don't support latest opengl.